TruCol/TruCol/tellor_all_languages/README.md

 **Contract Filename:** `CompareFileListsInRepo.sol`
 **Description:** This test verifies that that an certain attack of bounty hunter is identified corretly by the test/oracles.
 It catches a bounty hunter attack where the hunter adds an additional file that could potentially hijack the Travis CI to give off a falsified CI Build status.
 This is done by curling the list of files in the latest commit of the sponsor repository and bounty hunter repository.
 The curling is done using shell (not bash) scripts in the node.js test/oracle file.
 Next, the test/oracle files computes the difference between the two file lists using shell (not bash) commands in node.js and converts the difference into a uint256 while adding an offset.
 This uint256 is passed to the solidity contract, where basically the uint256 of the offset (so with zero difference in file lists) is hardcoded.
 If the incoming uint256 matches the hardcoded offset uint256 value, the smart contract pays out, otherwise it doesnt.
 (The payout is simulated by returning a uint256 value 2, no payout is represented by returning a uint256 value of 1.)

-- [ ] **TODO:** Determine how the actual oracles most computationally efficiently and sufficiently safely can retrieve the file list.
 - [ ] **TODO:** Do an actual payout and test the resulting balances instead of checking the return value of 2 and 1.
 - **Hunter github name:** `a-t-0`
 - **Hunter repository:** `sponsor_example`